Guinness’ Goodness to Dublin: Discover the Guinness Legacy

 The taste of the famous black drink was finally revealed as I enjoyed a complimentary beer in the Gravity Bar, my eyes on Dublin’s autumnal skyline.
 The 360 degree view over the city was certainly adding to the experience.
 Down below, the old railway system had long been retired.
 Instead shiny trucks were now taking the dark stout from Guinness’s newest facilities to the four corners of the world.

-Tip: Avoid peak time to have a chance to enjoy the view from the Gravity Bar as it can get very crowded.
+The Guinness Storehouse // St James’s Gate, Dublin // Expect to spend 2 hours // Avoid peak time to have a chance to enjoy the view from the Gravity Bar // Book your tour here.

 St Patrick’s Cathedral owes most of its fame to Jonathan Swift, best known as the author of Gulliver’s Travel who was buried in the floor of the grand building.
 Swift was also Dean of the Cathedral from 1713 to 1745.
-Like many visitors I searched for his epitaph, written by the world renowned author himself (in Latin!), on the wall of the Cathedral.
+Like many visitors, some possibly on a Dublin literary walking tour, I searched for his epitaph, written by the world renowned author himself (in Latin!), on the wall of the Cathedral.

 But the imposing edifice built in the 13th century by the Anglo-Normans would be a ruin today if it had not been for the extreme generosity of someone slightly more obscure.
 Standing outside the Cathedral near the south door, out of reach behind a tall iron-cast fence and ignored by most, was the statue of its benefactor: Benjamin Lee Guinness.